 Step 4 – Click on the Disable inheritance button.

 Step 5 – A popup with two options would appear.
 You need to select Remove all inherited permissions from this object and then close the Properties window.

 Step 6 – Once done, it will stop Google from accessing the reporter tool folder, running the tool, or updating it.
 Restart your Windows PC to confirm the fix.

 Okay!
 This solution is not a permanent one, but if nothing works then, this one would definitely fix the high CPU usage problem.
 We’ll rename the chrome application so that no other application can trigger it.

 Step 1 – Go to this path – C:\Program Files\Google\Chrome\Application

 Step 2 – Right-click on the chrome application and select Rename.
 Change the name to chrome1 (or any name you want).

 Step 3 – Send the shortcut to the desktop.

 There you have it!
 I hope your search for this issue ends here.
-If you are still facing the same problem, do let me know in the comments below.
+If you are still facing the same problem, do let us know in the comments section below.
 We’ll work it out together.